Ilyushin Il-114: Engine development delays

-Flight tests were paused in 2021 as a result of the crash of a prototype Ilyushin Il-112 on 17 August 2021 at Kubinka, equipped with the same TV7-117 engines.
+Flight tests were paused in 2021 after the crash of a prototype Ilyushin Il-112 on 17 August 2021 at Kubinka, equipped with the same TV7-117 engines.
 An investigation conducted by the Interstate Aviation Committee and Minpromtorg attributed the cause of the crash to technical issues with the starboard TV7-117ST engine.
-Other aircraft which utilise the same engine such as the Mil Mi-38 were also temporarily grounded.
-As a result, the prototype was presented from taking part in the "Army-2021" international military technical forum.
+Other aircraft which use the same engine such as the Mil Mi-38 were also temporarily grounded.
+As a result, the prototype was prevented from taking part in the "Army-2021" forum.

 In January 2023, the Federal Air Transport Agency issued the type certificate for the TV7-117ST-01 engine after design issues were reportedly resolved.

-Flight testing and certification
+Flight testing

 In March 2024, flight tests resumed at Tretyakovo.
-The first new-built OP-2 prototype made its maiden flight on 31 March 2024 piloted by test pilots Sergei Sukhar, Igor Zinov and Oleg Gryazev.
+The first new prototype made its maiden flight on 31 March 2024 piloted by Sergei Sukhar, Igor Zinov and Oleg Gryazev.
 Certification tests would continue throughout 2024.